Common Smelt (or silveries) – Retropinna-retropinna

 They enter rivers and estuaries from the sea; and have a life-cycle very similar to galaxiids (whitebait).
 It migrates from the sea into river estuaries to spawn and in lakes make a similar migration to feeder streams to spawn.
 There is also a very similar species called Stokell’s smelt – Stokellia anisodon.
 They both have the same distinct cucumber smell.
 Common smelt is caught in whitebait nets as, a usually unwanted, bi-catch.
 They are more prevalent towards the end of the whitebait season during November.
 However, dipped in flower and cooked in butter they are very good eating.
 There have been attempts made in the past to catch large numbers of smelt and dry them in the sun.

-Common smelt were successfully introduced into New Zealand inland lakes by acclimatization societies many decades ago as a forage fish for brown and rainbow trout.
-These released smelt have formed self-sustaining populations and provide a significant food source for trout in some New Zealand lakes, most notably Lake Taupo.
+Common smelt was successfully introduced into New Zealand inland lakes by acclimatization societies many decades ago as a forage fish for brown and rainbow trout.
+These released smelts have formed self-sustaining populations and provide a significant food source for trout in some New Zealand lakes, most notably Lake Taupo.
 However, records of such releases are poor so it is difficult to tell which lakes have natural populations of smelt and which lakes have introduced smelt.

-According to the late Ron McDowall, in Gamekeepers for the Nation, “it is probably only in the lakes of the central North Island that smelt are abundant enough to constitute an important food for trout.”
+According to the late Ron McDowall, in Gamekeepers for the Nation, “it is probably only in the lakes of the central North Island that smelt is abundant enough to constitute an important food for trout.”
 He also stated that “smelt are arguably the main food source of the trout fisheries of the central North Island, which would probably be only a shadow of their present value without them.”
 However, it is certain that there are landlocked populations of smelt in lakes the length of New Zealand, such as Lake Omapere, near Kaitaia to Lake Manapouri, in Fiordland.

 Smelt are found well up New Zealand rivers from North Auckland down to the bottom of the South Island’s West Coast.
 When river and lake fishing from shore it is not unusual to see large shoals of smelt swimming past.
+About smelt on the Department of Conservation website.

 The old-time Maori were very fond of smelt.
 They would dry them in the sun and store them for later use as food.
 The Maori name for smelt is pōrohe or paraki.

-You don’t see it much nowadays but I remember several decades ago sea-run trout anglers in the lower Waimakariri River would use lip hooked smelt a live-bait to very good effect.
+You don’t see it much nowadays but I remember several decades ago sea-run trout anglers in the lower Waimakariri River would use lip hooked smelt a live bait to very good effect.
 A couple of dozen silveries, as they are almost always called in Canterbury, in a bucket make a good supply for an evening’s fishing.
 They were lip hooked and allowed to drift down a riffle over the drop-off into deeper water where they would be taken readily by the bright silver coloured sea-run brown trout.
 A more modern smelt pattern for trout is the Silicon Smelt tied with pearl Mylar.

 For those anglers unwilling to resort to using real smelt as trout bait there are various artificial trout flies (also called lures) that are tied to imitate them.
 Popular with anglers in Canterbury is the Hopes Silvery, and a host of other Canterbury Silvery Patterns.
 It is not unusual to “spear” a smelt when retrieving your lure or fly when fishing for sea-run trout in the lower reaches of rivers.